Rx-Marcus/Climate-change-in-Africa/README.md

 2. Align national policies with these observed warming trends to enhance climate resilience.
 3. Implement effective climate action policies to tackle the increasing long-term temperature trends in Africa.
 4. Consider seasonal patterns in the planning of agriculture, energy, and health initiatives.

+### Limitations
+- Only 20 African countries and 53 cities were included, which may not fully represent the continent’s climate diversity.
+- The dataset does not include temperature records beyond 2013, which limits the analysis of more recent climate trends and ongoing global warming.
+- Confidence intervals in earlier decades are wider, indicating lower data reliability due to fewer measurement stations or manual recording methods.